seulgi2213/Profile/README.md

 **Data Source**: The dataset, sourced from Kaggle, includes 10,000 observations and 12 features on customer data.
 The target variable, **Exited**, indicates if a customer left the bank.

-- **Key Variables**: CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary
+- **Key Variables**: 'CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary'

 ### Data Preprocessing